MicrosoftDocs/Viva/Viva/glint/communicate/results-rollout-templates.md

 - **Collaborate** on where we want to go​
 - **Take** one step forward​

 Following the meeting, you should have chosen one to two focus areas for action taking (we recommend just one).
-Leverage the Viva Glint platform for suggested action plans and involve your team in developing solutions.​
+Use the Glint platform for suggested action plans and involve your team in developing solutions.​

 **Company and business unit actions**​